lecramyajiv/fonts-telugu-extra/README.md

 1. Silicon Andhra/Debian
 2. Google Fonts
 3. New Life Computer Institute
+4. SIL

+I've added Font for Gunjal Gondi Script here since it is a Dravidian language and is spoken in the state of Telangana apart from Eastern Maharastra, South Eastern Madhya Pradesh and Chhattishgarh.

 The Homepages and download urls are in URL.md file.
 The list of the fonts included are in FONTS.md file.